brookk16/Think-IT/README.md

 ## Technologies used

 * [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) 4.1.3
-  * Used Bootstrap CSS styling to provide grid system structure, and basic styling elements
+  * Used Bootstrap CSS styling to provide grid system structure, and basic styling elements.

 * [Fontawesome](https://fontawesome.com) 5.5.0
-  * Used to provide images for the: hover tooltip, logo, reset button pass and fail icons
+  * Used to provide icons for the: hover tooltip, logo, reset button pass and fail icons.

 * [Google fonts](https://fonts.google.com)
-  * Used the following fonts:         [Pacifico](https://fonts.google.com/specimen/Pacifico) for the "Think-IT" logo and [Archivo](https://fonts.google.com/specimen/Archivo+Black) for the body text
+  * Used the following fonts:         [Pacifico](https://fonts.google.com/specimen/Pacifico) for the "Think-IT" logo and [Archivo](https://fonts.google.com/specimen/Archivo+Black) for the body text.

 * [Jquery](https://jquery.com) 3.3.1
   * Used for the additional javascript functions (located: assets/js): hover.js, hamburger.js and month.js
   * Also used with [Jquery UI](https://jqueryui.com) 1.12.1 (CSS: 1.11.4), to handle the custom styling on the tooltips.

 * [D3](https://d3js.org) 3.5.17
-  * Used alongside DC and Crossfilter, to genrate the charts
+  * Used alongside DC and Crossfilter, to genrate the charts.

 * [DC](https://dc-js.github.io/dc.js/) 2.1.8 (DC CSS 2.1.8) and [Crossfilter](http://square.github.io/crossfilter/) 1.3.12
   * Used with D3, to generate the charts.
 Crossfilter handles the loading, grouping and active filtering of the data.